vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha1/reference/index.md

 Vibe Java Platform requires Java 7.
 Generally speaking, installing an application is to feed one or both of `ServerHttpExchange` and `ServerWebSocket` into the application using the bridge for the specific platform.

 #### Atmosphere 2
-The [Atmosphere 2](https://github.com/Atmosphere/atmosphere/) makes the application run on most servlet containers that support the Servlet Specification 2.3.
-That being said, Servlet 3.0 containers is required here.
-With Atmosphere, you can write a traditional Java web application, a war project in Maven.
+The [Atmosphere 2](https://github.com/Atmosphere/atmosphere/) makes the application run on most Servlet containers that support the Servlet Specification 2.3.

 **Note**

+* Requires Servlet 3.0 container.
+* Requires Atmosphere 2.2 and later.
 * Using Servlet 3 and Java WebSocket 1 together is unintuitive and inconvenient unless handling vendor-specific code.
-Since Atmosphere 2 handles vendor-specific things which is picky to maintain, we uses it as a platform but in the future it might be deprecated or replaced with new modules dealing with their vendor-specific code, e.g. vibe-platform-server-jetty9.
+Since Atmosphere 2 handles vendor-specific things which is picky to maintain, we uses it as a platform but in the future it might be replaced with new modules dealing with their vendor-specific code directly, e.g. vibe-platform-server-jetty9.

 ##### Dependency
 Add the following dependency to your build or include it on your classpath manually.